- What is CERI certification?

 - What are the different levels of CERI certification that are available?

-- How do I obtain the Structured Literacy Teacher (SLT), the Certified Dyslexia Practitioner (CDP) or the Certified Dyslexia Therapist (CDT) certifications?
+- How do I obtain the Structured Literacy Teacher (SLT / SLCT), the Certified Dyslexia Practitioner (CDP / SLDI) or the Certified Dyslexia Therapist (CDT / SLDS) certifications?

 - How do I apply for CERI certification?